OASIS Energy Market Information Exchange

 —EMIX—

-The OASIS Energy Market Information Exchange Technical Committee (EMIX) will work on standardized communication of price and product information; it does not address market design or operations or interoperation protocols.
+The OASIS Energy Market Information Exchange Technical Committee (EMIX) has defined standardized communication of price and product information; it does not address market design or operations or interoperation protocols.

 The OASIS Energy Market Information Exchange Technical Committee grew out of work that started before the GridEcon conference in March 2009, and has been widely discussed and disseminated.
 The TC addresses the key issue of interoperable price communication—not the determination of what a price is, rather how to communicate prices—along with a description of what is being bought or sold.